Edthev/Learning-ChromeExtensions/README.md

 # Learning Chrome Extensions

-This is a repo of my journey learning how to build a chrome extension following the chrome and youtube tutorials while still putting my own spin on things
+This is my rep documenting the process of mastering Chrome extension development.
+I've been following Chrome's official documentation and watching YouTube tutorials, infusing my own creativity and style into each project along the way.